Mrs. Ashton Quattlebaum

 Mrs. Ashton Quattlebaum hails from Augusta, Georgia.
 She attended Augusta Christian School and then earned a degree in Human Development and Family Science from the University of Georgia.
 Despite her deep Georgia roots, Mrs. Quattlebaum also has a close affinity for Jackson Hole.
 She has been visiting during the summer since childhood and her now husband proposed to her on the gondola at JHMR!

 "I want a job with purpose and I want to teach.
 I love how the school approaches God's Truth and communicates it through loving action and education.
 The foundation of Truth, Beauty, and Goodness is a solid one!
 I've felt such a calling to be here."

 Mrs. Kimberly Nichols

 Grand Valley State University, B.S., Film and Video Production

 Mrs. Kimberly Nichols brings more than a decade of experience to JH Classical Academy, having taught K-8 students in public, private, and Christian school settings.
 Mrs. Nichols’ students find her energy and joy for learning contagious from the moment they enter her classroom.
-With her roots in Michigan, Mrs. Nichols has lived in eight different states and also has spent time living internationally in Asia.
+With her roots in Michigan, Mrs. Nichols has lived in eight different states and also has spent time living in South Korea.
 Her passion for helping students rise to their full potential is reflected in her involvement with Young Life, where she has served as a leader for multiple years.